jobergner/backent-cli/README.md

 # Advanced Types:
 ## Type References:
 Sometimes you want an entity to have a certain value, but not necessarily own that value, as the value is an entity that exists on itself, and not as a child of another entity.
 This can be done by using references.
-An example that would make it's usefullness clear would be this one:
+An example that would make its usefullness clear would be this one:
 ```JSON
 {
     "menu": {